When starting a business, there are SO many “shiny objects” out there vying for your attention. (Can I get an amen?!)

 Which website builder should I use?
 Where should I get my domain?
 Where should I get hosting?
 (Do I need hosting?
 What is hosting?)
 How do I get that fancy domain name e-mail address?

-Either way, I’ve compiled a list of all of my favorite business resources, tools, products, and services.
+I’ve got just the thing: I’ve compiled a list of all of my favorite business resources, tools, products, and services.

 As with everything I share, I am providing these recommendations after having used these various products and services.
 (Nothing made it to this list that I don’t absolutely love.)